< | Help Index | >

 The resistance properties of a permanent connection can be viewed as either Max/Min Res or Nominal Res/Tolerance in the item properties.
 Click on the radio buttons on either side of this label to select the default method of viewing a permanent connection's resistance properties.

-These are default values for newly created LED's and series LED's.
-Important: Changing these values will change the values for LED's already in the Keypad File if they are set to the old default value.
+These are default values for newly created LEDs, series LEDs, Switched Diodes and Switched LEDs.
+Important: Changing these values will change the values for items already in the Keypad File if they are set to the old default value.

 Illumination Current